Updated 30 June 2018

 As an advocate he was involved in many high level cases representing Rangers Football Club and Andy Coulson among others.
 Lord Keen is not on Twitter.

 Overall, the main problem facing the new MoJ team is the lack of continuity.
 In addition to frequent changes of Justice Secretary (5 postholders in the last three years), there is also a new Minister of State in Rory Stewart with little or no apparent knowledge of criminal justice and Sam Gyimah, the prisons and probation minister has moved on.
 Both David Gauke (solicitor) and Lucy Frazer (barrister and QC) are legally trained but had careers in commercial law.
+Mr Argar appears to have no experience of the justice system.

 Given the current parlous state of the prison and probation services, it’s a shame that a political reshuffle has delayed the momentum of reform and snuffed out again any chance of badly needed leadership in the justice arena.